sabi-h/qpyr/README.md

 # QPYR
+Circumference of a circle is $2\pi r$, what is the circumference of a QR Code?

+---

-Modern Python library for generating QR Codes written with emphasis on readability.
+Python library for generating QR Codes, written with emphasis on readability.
 Ideal for learning QR Code standard at a deeper level.
 Production ready in near future 🚀🚀🚀.

 ## Basic usage